Warshi7819/TRS80-M100-Norwegian/README.md

 280 end
 ```
 The script probably took close to 30 minutes to complete at 1200 bauds over serial.
 But I had to run it slow to ensure I didn't loose data during transfer.

-## Norwegian Pamphlet/Packaging
-AS part of the package when you bought this you got:
-* A nicely nationalized packaging
-* A Norwegian pamphlet - Get Started Guid
-* The massive brick of a manual from Tandy (in English)
-* Needed cables to hook it up to the phone lines of the time

-Scan of the Pamphlet and pictures of the box is included in the images folder of this repository.